maltaweel/eBayScraper/README.md

 # eBayScraper
 <b>Guide to eBayScraper and NERProject</b>

 This eBayScraper tool, a Python 2.7+ tool, performs both web scraping and named entity recognition (NER) analysis of eBay sales data on antiquities.
+The tool also applies dictionary searches using regular expression searches.
+The spelling of object descriptions is checked prior to analysis.
 The NERProject, a Java 8 project included as a sub-tool and part of eBayScraper, provides a way to create a supervised classification using conditional random field (CRF).
 The output of this tool is a classification that is used in the NER analysis within eBayScraper.
 The following provides a high-level overview of the tools provided as well as more detailed instructions on the contents of the tool.

 <b>Required Libraries</b>